Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động17/07/2025

-At the seminar "Industrial development motivation of Ho Chi Minh City - From potential to action" organized by the Department of Industry and Trade of Ho Chi Minh City on July 17, experts and management leaders said that Ho Chi Minh City needs to reposition its role in the global value chain, and what needs to be done now is to improve the quality of capital flows.
+At the seminar "Driving force for industrial development in Ho Chi Minh City - From potential to action" organized by the Department of Industry and Trade of Ho Chi Minh City on July 17, experts and management leaders said that Ho Chi Minh City needs to reposition its role in the global value chain, and what needs to be done now is to improve the quality of capital flows.

 TP HCM cần chuyển đổi mô hình công nghiệp để thu hút đầu tư chất lượng cao - Ảnh 1.